google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 Early Childhood Trauma

-In summary, environmental factors like prenatal famine, perinatal adversities, and early childhood trauma can significantly contribute to the risk of developing psychosis.
-Understanding these triggers is crucial for early intervention and support.
+In summary, environmental factors like prenatal famine, perinatal adversities, and early childhood trauma can significantly contribute to the risk of developing early warning signs.

 Substance Use and Its Role in Psychosis